 Farmer Campus is Born: In 2020, Katie and Natalia formed Farmer Campus, drawing on the initial program, with an expanded vision of a virtual university designed for busy farmers and ranchers, complete with courses in resilience, the ability to connect with peers, find mentors, advance their knowledge, and participate in research to influence the world of sustainable agriculture.
 As some of the busiest but most knowledgeable people, often resource and time strapped, what better way to connect farmers to each other and allow them to stay on farm while deepening their knowledge?

 Targeted and Timely: Today, Farmer Campus offers the next generation of learning for agriculturalists.
-We are honored to partner with like-minded organizations, offering courses in organic seed production with OSA, Small Business Accelerators with CA Farmlink, and Wildfire Resilience with the Community Alliance for Family Farms, and Bay Area Farmer Training with Agroecology Commons.
+We are honored to partner with like-minded organizations, offering courses such as: organic seed production with OSA, Small Business Accelerators with CA Farmlink and the Northwest Agriculture Business Center, Wildfire Resilience with the Community Alliance for Family Farms, and Bay Area Farmer Training with Agroecology Commons.

 Created by Brazilian designer Bernardo Bittencourt, our logo symbolizes Farmer Campus’s essence.
 The “F” is made up of agricultural hand-tools to represent the practical nature of our education style, and the “C” references the Bay Laurel laurus nobilis tree, which symbolizes wisdom, excellence in one’s field and the pursuit of higher learning, and happens to be the root for the word baccalaureate.
 The origin of the variability of the different weights of the letters in the text stems from an American tradition born in the 1800s of using wood type with each letter conveying its own meaning, and here representing the hands-on approach of an agrarian lifestyle.